 Bouvier’s Law Dictionary defines “burglary”:

-The breaking and entering the house of another in the nighttime, with intent to commit a felony therein, whether the felony be actually committed or not.4
+The breaking and entering the house of another in the night–time, with intent to commit a felony therein, whether the felony be actually committed or not.4

 Exodus 22 addresses burglary: